TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 * In general disconnect ant unused components from the Arduino pin, some Arduino libraries will hardcode specific pins and send current through without warning.
 * Becareful about which voltage rail you are connecting the modules!
 Some module come with a built-in voltage regulator so you can connect them to either 3.3V or 5V, while some modules doesn't and have to be connected to 3.3V, otherwise they could be permanentally damaged.
 * You probably should test each of your sensors and make sure they are up to the manufacture's claims before quoting their measurements in a scientific way, e.g. know their precision, measurement range, systematic error, response time.
+* ChatGPT is a fantastic place to get some starter code, so you can mostly forget about C++ syntax sugar and focus on getting things working.
 * [Arduino Official Documentation](https://docs.arduino.cc) and [Arduino Offical Forum](https://forum.arduino.cc) are usually good first places to look up for any issues.
 * https://lastminuteengineers.com/electronics/arduino-projects/ provide extensive and detailed guide on Arduino modules, I strongly recommand a quick read to be familar of what's on there, espically if you want to go beyond the sample codes.
 (I've also stolen some figures from their website for educational purposes).